-10,61,147 people are male and 10,32,290 are female.
+The Census 2011 shows that, the total population of Sundargarh District is 20,93,437.
+It is the sixth largest district of Odisha as per population having 4.99 percent of the population of Odisha.11 Out of these 10,61,147 people are male and 10,32,290 are female.
 This district is a tribal dominated district with 50.74 percent of the population are Scheduled Tribes; whereas the total schedule caste population is 9.15 percent of the entire population.
-Out of the tribals living in this district, major tribes are Bhuyan, Munda, Oraon, Kisan and Gond.
-The demographic trend of Sundargarh shows decline in tribal population from 1951 to 2001, probably because of the migration of non-tribals into the area due to industrial and mining activities.
-Whereas, the growth in tribal population from 2001 to 2011 is due to increasing labor force of STs in the developmental projects.
-He area due to increasing labor force of STs in the developmental projects.
+Out of the tribals living in this district, major tribes are Bhuyan, Munda, Oraon, Kisan and Gond.12 The demographic trend of Sundargarh shows decline in tribal population from 1951 to 2001, probably because of the migration of non-tribals into the area due to industrial and mining activities.13 Whereas, the growth in tribal population from 2001 to 2011 is due to increasing labor force of STs in the developmental projects.14

 The Tumulia Panchayat includes the villages of Kulda, Kunda, Gadadwara, Tumulia and Sahashapur.
-The population of the Tumulia Panchayat as per the Census report of 2011 is 5,543, out of which 2,800 are males and 2,743 are females.
-The tribal communities found here are Bhuyan, Gond, Khadia, Kisan, Bhuyar, Bhat, etc.; the castes belonging to SCs are Chamara, Ghasia, Ganda, Keuta, etc. and other castes residing here are Luhura, Gauda, Agharia, Brahmin, Gosain, etc. The total Schedule Tribes population of Tumulia is 2,762 which is 49.83 per cent of the population of Tumulia; of the total ST population 1,388 are females and 1,374 are males.
+The population of the Tumulia Panchayat as per the Census report of 2011 is 5,543, out of which 2,800 are males and 2,743 are females.15 The tribal communities found here are Bhuyan, Gond, Khadia, Kisan, Bhuyar, Bhat, etc.; the castes belonging to SCs are Chamara, Ghasia, Ganda, Keuta, etc. and other castes residing here are Luhura, Gauda, Agharia, Brahmin, Gosain, etc. The total Schedule Tribes population of Tumulia is 2,762 which is 49.83 per cent of the population of Tumulia; of the total ST population 1,388 are females and 1,374 are males.
 The total Schedule Castes population is 777, they constitute 14.02 per cent of the population of these villages, of which males and females are 402 and 375 in numbers respectively.
 Others constitute 36.15 per cent of the total population by being 2,004 in numbers, of which females are 980 in numbers as compared to 1,024 numbers of males.

 The average literacy rate of Sundargarh is 73.34 per cent.
 Gendered literacy rate are 81.01 percent for males and 65.48 percent for females.
 It shows huge gap in between the literacy rate of males and females in both rural and urban areas.
-The literacy rate of Tumulia is 62.89 per cent i.e., 3,486.
-It is lower than the average state literacy rate of 72.87 per cent in Odisha and also district literacy rate of 73.34 per cent in Sundargarh.
-In Tumulia village 65.93 per cent of total male population and 59.79 per cent of total female population are literate.
+The literacy rate of Tumulia is 62.89 per cent i.e., 3,486.16 It is lower than the average state literacy rate of 72.87 per cent in Odisha17 and also district literacy rate of 73.34 per cent in Sundargarh.
+In Tumulia village 65.93 per cent of total male population and 59.79 per cent of total female population are literate.18

 The Census Report of 2011 also gives us the occupational composition of Tumulia Panchayat.
-As per the report, the total worker class people of Tumulia are 2,030; out of which main workers are 1,473 in number and marginal workers are 557 in number.
+As per the report, the total worker class people of Tumulia are 2,030; out of which main workers19 are 1,473 in number and marginal workers20 are 557 in number.
 The 2011 Census provide us with the further categorization of these groups.
-It says, 592 number of people are cultivators, 246 are agricultural laborer, 32 are household industry workers and 603 are the other workers.
-Out of the total population, 2,852 number of people are non-workers.
-In the past years there is seen diversion of working population from agricultural to industrial sector.
+It says, 592 number of people are cultivators, 246 are agricultural laborer, 32 are household industry workers and 603 are the other workers.21 Out of the total population, 2,852 number of people are non-workers.22 In the past years there is seen diversion of working population from agricultural to industrial sector.
 The contribution of females towards the working population is mare 34.48 per cent as compared to 65.52 per cent male working population.